Cumulative experience is the best!

 Sadly, many individuals never allow their experience to propel them into excellence.
 I’m sure that’s not you because the readers of this blog are much too savvy to live in such sad complacency.

 This month, I’m celebrating twenty-five years of spoken ministry.
-I can’t think of any better way to celebrate it than to write and share with you.
+I can’t think of any better way to celebrate it than to write and share it with you.

 These three lessons in bold have surfaced.
 I believe they will be a blessing to your spoken ministry.